-Since the rework of the Color Balance tool in Capture One Pro 8.2, I think that this tool is the preferred method for creating a specific mood with color cast.
+Since the rework of the Color Balance tool in Capture One Pro 8.2, I think that this tool is the preferred method for creating a specific mood with a color cast.
 The reason for that is that with the Color Balance tool you can select the color you like to add and you have easy control over hue and saturation.

-With the Curve tool you have only three color channels and you have to now the complementary colors of red, green, and blue to be able to mix them successfully and make the proper adjustment.
+With the Curve tool, you have only three color channels and you have to now the complementary colors of red, green, and blue to be able to mix them successfully and make the proper adjustment.